-From Montessori playrooms to bedrooms and kitchens, we’ve covered most of the bases when it comes to this type of home design.
+From Montessori playrooms to bedrooms and kitchens, we’ve covered most of the bases when it comes to incorporating the Montessori method in your home.
 But we simply cannot forget about the bathroom!
-So, here’s a short and simple guide that explains how to create a bathroom space geared for child’s learning.
+So, here’s a short and simple guide for making your bathroom Montessori-friendly.

 Whether it be practicing their personal hygiene or potty training, there’s some pretty essential learning that happens in this room.
-By implementing the following ideas, your little ones will have the tools needed to accomplish these tasks themselves – Montessori style!
+By implementing the following ideas, your little ones will have the tools needed to accomplish these tasks themselves – Montessori learning style!

 Another super important learning opportunity here is the building of self-esteem.
 Encouraging this is critical for toddlers, and doing so will set them up for greater success as they grow.
 Taking proper care of their bodies through practicing good hygiene will undoubtedly make them feel good about themselves and their appearance, too!

 While teaching your little one how to wash their hands, it’s important that they can access the tools themselves… Which is super simple in the bathroom!
-All you really need to do is make sure they can reach the sink, soap, and towels, and they’re ready to go!
+All you really need to do is make sure they can reach the sink, soap, toothbrush and towels, and they’re ready to go!

 For bath time, it should be easy for them to find all that they need for bathing.
-Letting them have their own towel hook or spot on the shelf for bubbles and shampoo will not only make them feel in charge of their routine, but makes it easier for children to put back their supplies after use, too.
+Letting them have their own towel hook or spot on the shelf for bubbles and shampoo will not only make them feel in charge of their routine but makes it easier for children to put back their supplies after use, too.
 Remember – if you give them their own hook, be sure that it’s at their height so they can reach it without assistance!

-Teeth and Hair Brushing
+Teeth and hair brushing

 Whether this is their own basket in the cupboard or their very own drawer, accessibility is paramount for empowering your toddler to take charge of their own routine.
 Things like their toothbrushes, toothpaste, and hair brushes/accessories should be kept where your child can get to them easily.